-- B-601.3 New Chart.
+- B-601.2 Chart scheme.
+A chart scheme is a term referring to a group of charts covering a specific geographic area.
+It may be a small area (such as two or three charts covering the approaches to, and berthing arrangements for, a particular port), a much larger area (such as a continuous coastal series for a nation), an International Chart Scheme (such as all the International Charts covering the geographical extent of a Regional Hydrographic Commission) or the scheme of small-scale ocean charts.
+For guidance on preparing chart schemes, see S-11 Part A. - B-601.3 New Chart.
 A New Chart (NC) is the first publication of a nation's chart which may be additional to existing cover and will not usually supersede existing charts on a one for one/ scale for scale basis.
 A NC will either: - portray an area not previously charted at the scale shown.
-(Note: minor changes to scale or limits of inset plan(s) or of plan(s) on a sheet of plans would not constitute a NC); or - provide significantly changed coverage to the existing chart, eg: - o by covering new port development or a new routeing measure - o by changing the area limits charted (by more than approximately 25%); or - be a significantly modernized version (eg modernized symbology, changed depth units) of an existing chart: or - be an adoption of an international (INT) or national chart, first published by another nation.
+(Note: minor changes to scale or limits of inset plan(s) or of plan(s) on a sheet of plans would not constitute a NC); or - provide significantly changed coverage to the existing chart, eg: - by covering new port development or a new routeing measure - \circ by changing the area charted (by more than approximately 25%); or - be a significantly modernized version (eg modernized symbology, changed depth units) of an existing chart; or - be an adoption of an international (INT) or national chart, first published by another nation.